Canadian Sunset

 "Canadian Sunset" is a popular song with music by jazz pianist Eddie Heywood and lyrics by Norman Gimbel.
 An instrumental version by Heywood and Hugo Winterhalter reached No. 2 on the Billboard Hot 100 chart and No. 7 on the R&B chart in 1956.
 A version sung by Andy Williams was also popular that year, reaching No. 7 on the Billboard chart.
 The Sounds Orchestral, conducted by Johnny Pearson, hit the Easy Listening chart reaching No. 14 and the Billboard Hot 100 in 1965 reaching No. 76.
+In Canada their version reached No.25 on the Top 40 charts.

-Emergence as a jazz standard
+Notable Recordings

-The tune has been covered by a number of jazz performers beginning in the 1960s.
+The tune has been covered by a number of pop, jazz, R&B, and country performers: